gingerhome/gingee/docs/ai-context/ai-context.md

 <a name="module_zip"></a>

 ## zip
 Provides functions to zip and unzip files and directories securely.
 This module allows you to create zip archives from files or directories, and extract zip files to specified locations.
-It ensures that all file operations are performed within the secure boundaries defined by the GingerJS framework.<b>NOTE:</b> path with leading slash indicates path from scope root, path without leading slash indicates path relative to the executing script<b>IMPORTANT:</b> Requires explicit permission to use the module.
+It ensures that all file operations are performed within the secure boundaries defined by the Gingee framework.<b>NOTE:</b> path with leading slash indicates path from scope root, path without leading slash indicates path relative to the executing script<b>IMPORTANT:</b> Requires explicit permission to use the module.
 See docs/permissions-guide for more details.

 * [zip](#module_zip)